kubernetes/kubernetes/docs/admin/accessing-the-api.md

    2. Processes running in Containers on Kubernetes that need to read from the apiserver.
 Currently, these can use a [service account](../user-guide/service-accounts.md).
-   3. Scheduler and Controller-manager processes, which need to do read-write API operations.
-Currently, these have to run on the same host as the apiserver and use the Localhost Port.
-In the future, these will be switched to using service accounts to avoid the need to be co-located.
+   3. Scheduler and Controller-manager processes, which need to do read-write API operations, using service accounts to avoid the need to be co-located.
    4. Kubelets, which need to do read-write API operations and are necessarily on different machines than the apiserver.
 Kubelet uses the Secure Port to get their pods, to find the services that a pod can see, and to